fabricaricato/book-management-api/README.md

 #### `GET /api/books`

-Retrieve all books.
+Retrieve books belonging to the authenticated user.
+Users with the `admin` role can view all books from all users.
 Supports optional query parameters for filtering.

 **Query Parameters:**